|

 of economics.
 The boastful neoclassical rhetoric has been

-shown to be just that _ boastful rhetoric _ and elements of
+shown to be just that _ boastful rhetoric _ and elements

-to own productive capacity; for the key issue of what or what
+for everyone to own productive capacity; for the key issue

-creates the wealth to be accurately addressed; and for ethics
+of what or what creates the wealth to be accurately addressed;

-to be introduced into economics.
+and for ethics to be introduced into economics.

 It will not, however, be possible to fully understand all

-the change going on in economic understanding until the subject
+the change going on in economic understanding until the

-in the next section of this paper.
+This is done in the next section of this paper.

 7. Finance and money supply